My Dad’s First Experience in Importing from ChinaFebruary in Blog, Buying Products, Chinese Importing

-As we’re chatting my dad explains to me that he practically had to beg the factory to sell him the boat with the fuel tank and fuel line in it, as they normally only sell them without.
-In fact, his friend (who he was coordinating this all through) even warned him beforehand that he had heard ‘fuel line horror stories’ from numerous inflatable boat manufacturers in China.
+As we were chatting, my dad explained to me that he practically had to beg the factory to sell him the boat with the fuel tank and fuel line in it, as they normally only sell them without.
+In fact, his friend (whom he was coordinating this all through) even warned him beforehand that he had heard fuel line horror stories from numerous inflatable boat manufacturers in China.

 - He was aware that problems relating to fuel hoses were commonplace.